samueldsingh/data-engineering/intro-to-python.md

 - Values: name = "iPhone 12", price = 70,000, quantity = 10, is_available = True

 **Behavior:**
-- Create: name
+- Create: Add a new product to the product catalog.
-- Read: print(price)
+- Read: Fetch product information by ID or name.
-- Update: is_available
+- Update: Update product details such as price, description, or quantity.
-- Delete: name (no longer manufacture)
+- Delete: Remove a product from the product catalog.

 7. Student: